franckverrot/rb_import/README.md

 The problem is: a library that you don't own can use any name for any of its construct that could potentially collide with your own app's construct names.
-Naming is hard and, namespacing will modules doesnt even work (colliding modules, crazy meta-programming, etc.).
+Naming is hard and, namespacing with modules doesn't even work (colliding module names, crazy meta-programming, etc.).

 With `rb_import`, simply return a Ruby object from your files and `import` them only in classes that will need those objects.